netdata/netdata/docs/concepts/netdata-agent/aclk.md

 :::caution

-This list of IPs can change without notice, we strongly advise you to whitelist the domain `app.netdata.cloud`, if this is not an option in your case always verify the current domain resolution (e.g via the `host` command).
+This list of IPs can change without notice; we strongly advise you to whitelist the domain `app.netdata.cloud`, if this is not an option in your case, always verify the current domain resolution (e.g via the `host` command).

 :::

-For a guide to connecting a node using the ACLK, plus additional troubleshooting and reference information, read our [get started with Cloud](https://learn.netdata.cloud/docs/cloud/get-started) guide or the full [connect to Cloud documentation](/claim/README.md).
+For a guide to connecting a node using the ACLK, plus additional troubleshooting and reference information, read our full [connect to Cloud documentation](/claim/README.md).

 ## Data privacy